openspending/community.openspending.org/resources/gift/chapter3-1.md

 layout: gift
 ---

-# User perspectives on using Government Fiscal Data
+# Testimonials: User Perspectives on using Government Fiscal Data

 The statements below all come from re-users of fiscal data outside of government.
 Each person talks about what fiscal data they required, what they wanted to do with it, and importantly, how easy it was to obtain and use